 2. On a specific spot, where there is more data and it is more detailed.
 Sports also have weather profiles for specific sports:

 3. On the Home screen: to see a Weather widget like this for all of your favorite spots, activate it go to the Main menu bar > Settings > Units > Favorite spots.

 Finally, to see wind speed and strength on the Beaufort scale, from the Home screen, go to the same Units screen:

 Now all wind data throughout the app will be displayed in beauforts rather than in meters in seconds and other values.
 To remove it, go back to the Settings.

 Don't forget that you can see Wind speed map of the world right on this website.

-Text: Irina Artemova, an author from Saint Petersburg, Russia, and Bali, Indonesia.
+Text: Irina Artemova, an author from Saint Petersburg, Russia.
 Her favorite sports are surfing and yoga.